exlskills/course-sql-introduction/00_SQL/04_Intermediate SQL/01_Updating Table Records/index.md

   where firstname = 'Will' or firstname = 'Tom';
 ```

-Here are a few SQL queryies for you to practice on your own!
+Here are a few SQL queries for you to practice on your own!

-[ToDO]